International-Data-Spaces-Association/IDSA-Rulebook/106_Dataspace_Membership.md

 # Data space membership

 Technically the membership in a data space is just a credential.
 Nothing more than that.
-If a data space connector can show the membership credential it acts on behalf of an organization which is a member of the data space.
+If a data space software agent can show the membership credential it acts on behalf of an organization which is a member of the data space.

 However, on the business and legal layer things can get more complicated.
 There the membership in a data space can be a complex set of business process that need to be followed and legal documents that need to be signed.